-1) Measurement A. Initiatives for Recruiting/Retaining a Highly Diversified Workforce
+1) Measurement A. Initiatives for Recruiting/Retaining a Highly Diversified Workforce Baseline Year: 2008 Baseline Data: School district participation at the Appuel Corport Fair for Culturally and Ethnically Diverse Edited

 - School district participation at the Annual Career Fair for Culturally and Ethnically Diverse Educators.
 2008-09: 12 districts participated